publications

 Petter Törnberg

 Social Science Computer Review.
-Impact: practical benchmark study shaping new annotation workflows in computational social science. , 2024
+Contribution: a practical benchmark for language-model-assisted annotation in social research. , 2024

 2. SOC